-While portions of the pyramidal funerary monument (nefesh) at Horvat Midras have long been visible above ground, much about the structure remained subject to conjecture or simply unknown until recently.
-What was the original form of the monument – what are its dimensions, as well as its artistic and architectural features?
+While portions of the pyramidal funerary monument (nefesh) at Horvat Midras have long been visible above ground, much about the structure remained subject to conjecture or was simply unknown until recently.
+What was the original form of the monument?
+What are its dimensions, as well as its artistic and architectural features?
 Can we determine a clear date for its construction?
 As we will show, recent excavations have revealed answers to these questions.
-We will then place the pyramidal funerary monument at Horvat Midras within its broader context, namely the funerary architecture of Judea and the site of Horvat Midras.
-We will seek to understand why the interred chose Horvat Midras as the site for their burial and why the pyramidal shape was chosen as marker for his tomb.
-Since the marked tomb is located in a rural area it prompts the question as to why the site was chosen and who was meant to see it.
+We place the pyramidal funerary monument at Horvat Midras within its broader context; namely, the funerary architecture of Judea and the site of Horvat Midras.
+We seek to understand why Horvat Midras was chosen as a burial site and why a pyramidal shape was seen as an appropriate marker for this tomb.
+Since the marked tomb is located in a rural area it prompts the question: why was this site chosen and who was meant to see it?
 Who was meant to be impressed by the grandeur of the pyramid and the wealth of the interred?
-The recent excavations of the pyramidal funerary monument at Horvat Midras help address these questions, as well as contribute to our understanding of monumental art and architecture, rural elites, and socio-economic issues in rural Judea during the late Second Temple era, a key era in the history of the region, as well as early Judaism and Christianity.
+Recent excavations of the pyramidal funerary monument at Horvat Midras help to address these questions, as well as contributing to understandings of monumental art and architecture, rural elites, and socio-economic issues in rural Judea during the late Second Temple era, a key era in the history of the region, as well as early Judaism and Christianity.

 The Site of Horvat Midras

 Horvat Midras (Fig. 1; Khirbat Drousia; c.
-15 km southwest of Bet Shemesh, 7 km northeast of Bet Guvrin) is a key site for reconstructing the history of the rural settlement in the Judean foothills during the Roman period.
+15 km southwest of Bet Shemesh, 7 km northeast of Bet Guvrin) is a key site for reconstructing the history of rural settlement in the Judean foothills during the Roman period.
 The site has seen several surveys and small-scale salvage excavations.
-These include surveys by the Guérin 1868, 370; Condor and Kitchener on behalf of the Palestine Exploration Fund (Conder and Kitchener 1883, 280); L. Y. Rahmani’s survey in 1958–59 (published in Rahmani 1964); Kloner and Frumkin’s survey of the underground installations (Kloner 1982) and excavations of a few burial caves from the Second Temple era following antiquities robberies (Kloner 1978; 1991; Dahari and Avni 1985; Dahari 1989); and more recently, the excavation of the Byzantine period Church in the northern area of the site (Ganor et al. 2011; 2012a; 2012b).
+These include surveys by Guérin (1868, 370), Condor and Kitchener on behalf of the Palestine Exploration Fund (Conder and Kitchener 1883, 280), L. Y. Rahmani’s survey in 1958–59 (published in Rahmani 1964), Kloner and Frumkin’s survey of the underground installations (Kloner 1982), excavations of several burial caves from the Second Temple era following antiquity robberies (Kloner 1978; 1991; Dahari and Avni 1985; Dahari 1989), and more recently, the excavation of the Byzantine-period church in the northern area of the site (Ganor et al. 2011; 2012a; 2012b).
 The picture that emerges from these small-scale excavations and surveys is that the settlement at Horvat Midras was one of the largest and wealthiest rural sites in the Judean foothills during the early Roman period.
 It was also a prominent settlement during the Byzantine period.
-In light of its potential to shed light on rural Judea during the Roman era, Horvat Midras was chosen for further excavation (Fig. 2).
-Within the framework of this research, the [name withheld] expedition headed by [name withheld] conducted two survey seasons (November-December 2015; November-December 2016) and three seasons of excavation (September 2016; July-August 2017; July-August 2018).
+Given its potential to shed light on rural Judea during the Roman era, Horvat Midras was chosen for further excavation (Fig. 2).
+Within the framework of this research, the [name withheld] expedition headed by [name withheld] conducted two survey seasons (November–December 2015; November–December 2016) and three seasons of excavation (September 2016; July–August 2017; July–August 2018).